ntgong90/ntgong90/README.md

 ## Name's Nick

-- 🔭 I’m currently working on ... test1
+-  I’m currently working as Systems Analyst at <a href="https://www.lacitysan.org/" target="_blank" rel="noreferrer">LASAN</a> for the City of Los Angeles
-- Currently learning full MERN stack at <a href="https://leonnoel.com/100devs/" target="_blank" rel="noreferrer">100Devs</a>
+- Applying full MERN stack at <a href="https://leonnoel.com/100devs/" target="_blank" rel="noreferrer">100Devs</a>
-- Looking to collaborate on ... test2
-- 💬 Ask me about ...test5
+- Ask me about climbing or motorcycles!
-- 📫 How to reach me: ... test4

 ## Want to Connect?
 <p float="left">